-Prerequisites: SM200 and SM 201, or permission of instructor This course will examine the current governance structures and policy trends in youth, high school, intercollegiate, and professional sport.
+Prerequisites: SM200 and SM 201, or permission of instructor

+youth, high school, intercollegiate, and professional sport.
 In addition, this course will introduce the principal tasks and procedures required in the administration of sport organizations and programs.
 Through a series of lectures and activities, students will gain core knowledge of the techniques and applications involved in sport management settings.
 SM 325.
-Coaching Management
+Coaching Management (3) This course is a comprehensive introduction to the coaching profession.